 - dd command (Linux)

-Depending on your computer and operating system, this process can last from a couple of minutes to 15 minutes.
-But once the process is done, remove the card from your computer and insert it into the storage socket on the Raspberry Pi board.
-Handle the storage card with anti-static gloves, if you’ve decided to use them, to reduce the risk of static electricity ruining the Pi board or corrupting the RetroPie microSD card.
+Once the process is finished, remove the card from your computer.
+Insert it into the storage socket on the Raspberry Pi board.
+Handle the storage card with anti-static gloves if you’ve decided to use them to reduce the risk of static electricity ruining the Pi board or corrupting the RetroPie MicroSD card.

 Step 2: Test the Cords and Hardware